electric-sql/electric/website/docs/api/http.md

 ---
+title: HTTP API
+description: >-
+  The HTTP API is the primary, low level API for syncing data with Electric.
 outline: deep
 ---

 # HTTP API

-The HTTP API is the primary, low level API for syncing data with Electric Next.
+The HTTP API is the primary, low level API for syncing data with Electric.

 Normative API documentation is published as an [OpenAPI](https://www.openapis.org/what-is-openapi) specification:

-- [download the specification file](https://github.com/electric-sql/electric/blob/main/docs/electric-api.yaml) to view or use with other OpenAPI [tooling](https://tools.openapis.org/)
+- [download the specification file](https://github.com/electric-sql/electric/blob/main/website/electric-api.yaml) to view or use with other OpenAPI [tooling](https://tools.openapis.org/)
 - <a href="/openapi.html" target="_blank">view the HTML documentation</a> generated using [Redocly](https://redocly.com)

 The rest of this page will describe the features of the API.